 This method to recover Windows product key using CMD is very simple.
 All you need to do is fire up a Command Prompt window with the administrator rights.
 To do this, search for cmd in the Windows search bar and right-click to choose the elevated permissions option.

 If these methods don’t solve your problem, you need to contact Microsoft Support or your OEM for Windows activation.
 You can also use some third-party software to recover your license key.
-If you’ve got the Windows key, but you need a Windows installation media, feel free to visit our ‘legal’ Windows download guide.
+If you’ve got the Windows key but need Windows installation media, feel free to visit our ‘legal’ Windows download guide.

-If you are familiar with a Windows product key, you might be knowing that it’s a 25-character alphanumeric code that’s used to activate the Windows operating system.
-It looks something like this:
+If you are familiar with a Windows product key, you might know that it’s a 25-character alphanumeric code that’s used to activate the Windows operating system.
+It looks something like this.

 PRODUCT KEY: XXXXX-XXXXX-XXXXX-XXXXX-XXXXX

-Sometimes, your Windows key could be just located or printed in plain sight.
-Here are a few ways to find Windows key by just looking around.
+Sometimes, your Windows key could be located or printed in plain sight.
+Here are a few ways to find Windows keys by just looking around.